Robert Edward Weaver: Early career and recognition

 Weaver won the John Armstrong Chaloner Paris Prize in 1937.
 This was the largest single art prize at that time for painters in the United States, consisting of a $6,000 stipend for study overseas for 3 years, and a New York studio space.
 Among the jury members who awarded Weaver the first prize were sculptor Mahonri Young and the painter Gifford Beal.
 After a screening by the Chaloner committee, Weaver along with 15 other artists were invited to submit fully realized works.
 For Weaver, that work was Back Door (aka Next Up).
-The initial rounds of the competition ended in a tie between Weaver and another artist for the first prize.
+The initial rounds of the competition ended in a tie between Weaver and another artist name Bernie Quick for the first prize.
 The two finalists were challenged by the committee to a paint-off over an allotted amount of time.
 Weaver presented two paintings to the final committee.
 The Repensky Riders and A Night at the Circus (aka Riding Clowns) see below.
 His painting The Repensky Riders (aka Manhattan Matinee) won the competition for Weaver who was only 24 years of age at the time.
 Weaver studied painting with Henrik M. Mayer, and sculpture with David K. Rubins at Herron.

-Weaver's victory in the Chaloner competition opened many doors for the artist in the New York art world of the time.
+Weaver's victory in the Chaloner competition in Time Magazine opening many doors for the artist in the New York art world of the time.
 Just prior to entering the Chaloner competition, Weaver had received two medals for Mural Design from the Beaux-Arts Institute of Design from 1935 to 1936.
 His entry was entitled, A Mural for a Dining Room in a Country House.
 Weaver went on to win the Third Hallgarten Prize at the National Academy of Design in 1938.
 The Hallgarten prize was, “for a picture in oil colors painted in the United States by an American citizen under thirty-five years of age.”
 The third prize winning entry was entitled Wagon 97.
 The painting went on to many exhibitions across the nation through the auspices of the American Federation of Arts.
 On April 21, 1938 Weaver received a letter from the Grand Central Art Galleries of New York informing him that their jury had approved his work, and that he was elected a life member of the Galleries.
 He was one of 3 out of over 400 applicants to be accepted that year.